 2. Migraines and Food - Using Food as Medicine, and our beneficial migraine foods.

 When I hear the word 'diet' – I panic.
-I am already so restricted in what I am ‘allowed’ to eat it's silly and often, I find it embarrassing.
+I am already so restricted in what I am 'allowed' to eat it's ridiculous... and often, I find it embarrassing.

-A migraine diet is not like dieting to lose weight, it is more about avoiding what triggers you into a full blown attack.
+A migraine diet is not like dieting to lose weight, it is more about avoiding what triggers you into a full blown attack and ruins your life for days!

 Migraine food triggers are what NOT